NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Runner.md

 Choose two ability boosts.
 One must be to **Strength** or **Intelligence**, and one is a free ability boost.

 You are trained in the Athletics skill and a Lore skill for the city in which you were a messenger.
-You gain the [[Feats/Quick Jump|Quick Jump]] skill feat.
+You gain the [[Quick Jump|Quick Jump]] skill feat.

 *Source: Pathfinder Lost Omens: Firebrands*
 *OGL*